wesleykim2002/incident-log/README.md

 ## How to get started
 * download `.env` file and move to `incident-log` folder
 * download incident-logger firebase auth JSON file and move to `src/config`
+* download `.env.local` file and move to `frontend` folder

+* run `npx ts-node-dev src/index.ts` to get backend running
+  * to ensure that frontend isn't running on the same port as the backend, please run the frontend with `npm run dev -- -p 3001` from the frontend directory

 ## To get auth token: